amoore2600/rfdumper/README.md

    You should never have a file named dump.* on the SD card in “/dumps”.
 This is a temporary file that's used when copying the decrypted dump.
 If you see files named dump.* in the “/dumps” directory you should delete them when using this custom firmware as this might cause an issue with name the decrypted dump.

-In the medium size partition on the SD Card:
+In the medium size partition on the SD Card (this partition will not be seen on Windows):

 The partition also includes the bits needed to run the firmware, be careful dragons live here too, it's best to leave this alone unless you know what your doing.